 Safety isn’t limited to our physical fears – oftentimes we feel most unsafe when there is no physical threat at all.
 It’s the emotional threats that are most pervasive and disorienting in today’s world.
 Something as “harmless” as a judgmental look from someone can often trigger a feeling of unsafeness.

 Our internal environment is equally important as our external environment.
-Ongoing emotional experiences that threaten our safety are like a thousand paper cuts, one cut is no big deal, but it becomes excruciating when it’s one cut of many.
+Ongoing emotional experiences that threaten our safety are like a thousand paper cuts.
+One cut is no big deal, but it becomes excruciating when it’s one cut of many.

-You can be out in one of the most beautiful, peaceful places in the world, but if you’re sitting there worrying about something that was said or done earlier that didn’t feel good, you’re not going to reap the benefits of the nature exposures.
+You can be out in one of the most beautiful, peaceful places in the world, but if you’re sitting there worrying about something that was said or done earlier that didn’t feel good, you’re not going to reap the benefits of the nature exposure.

 The good news is, just as continuous exposure to chaotic environments negatively shapes our behavior, exposure to peaceful and restorative environments, can positively shape our behavior.

 But safety & openness are key.
 When our brain wakes up and we shift out of autopilot and future tripping mode (our typical modus operandi) we then shift into a more conscious and receptive processing state.

 With this awareness of how our brains & bodies interact with the environment, we can begin to explore: What environmental cues are going to tell visitors to feel safe, relaxed, joyful?
 What sensory stimulation is going to help people shift into a more deliberate & receptive learning mode?
 In what ways are the sensorial surroundings teaching and empowering our visitors?